 Actually we might not have slept much anyway.
 There just aren’t many places along the Jersey shore that can accommodate looping trawlers.
 The general feeling of the group last night was that we could (1) try to enter Manasquan Inlet, face the railroad bridge in strong current, and likely perish, or (2) push through a long day to Great Kills, face afternoon winds and waves, and likely perish.
 Listening to Highway to Hell multiple times on what might be our last night on earth was not at all comforting.

 Dana and Karen plotted the trip up the Hudson River to Half Moon Bay tomorrow.
-There’s a decent chance we’ll take more and better N.Y.C. photos on the way by.
+There’s a decent chance we’ll take more and better N.Y.C. photos on the way through town.